chasechocolate/StreamNotify/README.md

 ###Broadcast
 ####Delay
 How long (in seconds) between each broadcast of online streamers.
+This is also the delay for the stream status refresh.

 ####Message Start
 What the broadcast starts with, before listing each online stream.
 Supports [Color Code]s.